-- configFile The filename of an ESMC_Config format file.
-If specified, this file is opened an ESMC_Config configuration object is created for the file, and attached to the new component. - clock Component-specific ESMC_Clock.
+configFile The filename of an ESMC_Config format file.
+If specified, this file is opened an ESMC_Config configuration object is created for the file, and attached to the new component.

+clock Component-specific ESMC_Clock.
 This clock is available to be queried and updated by the new ESMC_CplComp as it chooses.
-This should not be the parent component clock, which should be maintained and passed down to the initialize/run/finalize routines separately. - [rc] Return code; equals ESMF_SUCCESS if there are no errors.
+This should not be the parent component clock, which should be maintained and passed down to the initialize/run/finalize routines separately.

-13.2.2 ESMC_CplCompDestroy - Destroy a Coupler Component
+11.2.2 ESMC_CplCompDestroy - Destroy a Coupler Component